gabyx/ApproxMVBB/README.md

 Supported Platforms
 --------------------------
 The code has been tested on Linux and OS X with compilers ``clang`` and ``gcc``.
-It should work for Windows as well, but has not been tested.
+It should work for Windows as well, but has not been tested properly.
+Under Visual Studio 15 it seems to build.

 ---------------------------
 Example Usage: Approximation MVBB